hristoGeorgievvv/Campus-Managment-System/README.md

 •Client-side/frontend
 •Server-side/backend
 •Database
  MVC design pattern is used for the front end and JavaFX framework to implement the UI.
 The frontend accesses the backend through http requests to rest API endpoints.
-The backend uses Springframework and Spring JPA ( Java Persistence API) that simplifies repository’s implementation.
+The backend uses Spring framework and Spring JPA ( Java Persistence API) that simplifies repository’s implementation.
 This makes our data access layer extremely easy to maintain.
 Database is created using MySql, and it is hosted online by a cloud hosting provider called DigitalOcean.

 ## Built with
 Gradle - Dependency Management